Amantha-J/Amantha-J.github.io/README.md

 <img width="453" height="459" alt="ElsterSad4" src="https://github.com/user-attachments/assets/69c6fb8f-c43b-4d1a-a76e-68fca0f4a686" />\
 I'm not comfortable putting a picture of my face on the internet with my name attached on a public page.
 So here is a screenshot from my hard drive to demonstrate that I can.\
 This is from Signalis(2022) btw, very good game.
-Highly reccomend if you can take some tragedy and horror.
+Highly reccomend if you can take some tragedy and horror.\
+I've been running Linux on my laptop since the virtual machine online class last semester and I like it more then Windows.